eraceo/APMLive/README.md

 ### 🤝 Contributing

-This project is currently maintained by a single developer.
+This project is developed by erace.
 If you'd like to contribute, feel free to:
 1. Fork the project
 2. Create a branch for your feature
 3. Commit your changes